TatendaTy/house-management-platform/README.md

 # house-management-platform
-Application created using the MERN Stack
+Application created using the MERN Stack, visit ```https://nyumbayako.onrender.com/``` for a quick peek.

 ### Install the necessary dependencies using
 npm install